-Want more time to prepare?
-Join our group for Trek Borneo 2024.
+Can't wait until 2024 to trek in Borneo?
+Join our group for Trek Borneo 2023.

 Our orangutan adventure begins with an overnight flight from London to Koto Kinabalu, the state capital of Sabah, on the South China Sea coast in North West Borneo.
 When we arrive in the morning of Day 2, our local ground handler greets us at the airport and we transfer together to our comfortable hotel in the city.

 Home to sky scrapers and small seafront markets alike, Koto Kinabalu keeps up with 21st century advances, while holding on to tradition.

 Once we’ve checked in to our hotel and freshened up, we meet again for a delicious welcome dinner.
 Fingers crossed for a clear sky, as the city is renowned for its exquisite sunsets.